retentioneering/retentioneering-tools/docs/source/compare.rst

 Now everything is ready to start comparing these two groups using rete.compare() function.

-Let's say we would like to compare convertion rate in the test vs control groups.
+Let's say we would like to compare conversion rate in the test vs control groups.

 For this we would need to specify function that given one user trajectory (in form of dataframe) will return a numerical value, 1 (converted) or 0 (not converted) in our case.